 - Make sure you get a bike that's sized correctly, has the right seat height and is the right kind of bike for what you're doing.
 Good, appropriate equipment will be safer, better for your body and more fun to use!

-- Take a , offered by (formerly Vancouver Area Cycling Coalition).
+- Take a Streetwise Cycling Course, offered by HUB (formerly Vancouver Area Cycling Coalition).
 If you're nervous about riding in traffic, or feel you could use some pointers on safe cycling, this one-day course may be the perfect solution.
 Streetwise Cycling Courses allow anyone to gain the skills and confidence needed to enjoy riding in the city.

 - Interesting websites:

-- - UBC non-profit, full-service community bike shop.
+- The Bike Kitchen - UBC non-profit, full-service community bike shop.

 - Cycling in Cities Research Program.